 The BlendBloom subsystem adds the Gaussian-enhanced bright spots back to the original image.

 Vision HDL Toolbox™ neighborhood-processing blocks can operate on vector inputs, but do not support matrix inputs.
 The line buffer used inside the blocks returns a NumPixels-by-KernelHeight matrix.
 Using multicomponent inputs would result in a NumPixels-by-KernelHeight-by-NumComponents output matrix, however, 3-D matrices are not supported for HDL code generation.
-For Each subsystems support HDL code generation with scalar and vector inputs but not with matrix inputs.
-To work around this issue, the model flattens the NumPixels-by-NumComponents matrix into a NumPixels*NumComponents-by-1 vector, and then uses the partition settings on For Each subsystems to repeat the operation across each slice of the vector.
+To work around this the model uses For Each subsystems which support HDL code generation with scalar, vector, and matrix inputs.

 Simulating the model displays these input and output images.
 The bloom effect makes the lighted areas of the scene look brighter and shows a halo effect.

 This table shows the synthesis results of HDL code generated from the DUT subsystem and synthesized for a Xilinx™ Zynq™ ZC706 board.
 Because none of the resources exceed 25% of their respective category, the design has a relatively small footprint.

 T = 4x2 table Resource Usage _________ _____ DSP48 84 Flip Flop 61739 LUT 36966 BRAM 132